mikesheridan/pga-leaderboard/README.md

 * create-react-app - used to bootstrap
 * material UI - used for styling UI elements - Form and Table.
 * fontawesome - included script reference for delete and edit icon fonts
-*

-## Requirements

-x Application must be written in React.

-The application must support the following main features:

-Have a form so users can:
-x add
-x edit players.

-The form must include the following three fields: x firstName:String, x lastName:String,
-- score:Integer[0,100]

-Display the leaderboard in a tabular format x sorted by score, and lastName in ASCENDING order.
-Therefore, if two players have the same score, the sorting will fall back to lastName
-- The names displayed on the leaderboard should be combined into one field when displaying as such: lastName, firstName x Have the ability to remove players by clicking a Delete button in the leaderboard.

-Bugs:
-- reranking when editing the score.
-Ranks before you are done editing.
-- need to focus on First Name after submission

-Enhancement:
-- Add place ranking next to names

 ---